Skip to main content

 4. Driver Installation

-• Install FLY-TFT-V2 driver
+• Install the FLY-TFT-V2 driver

 git clone https://github.com/kluoyun/FLY-TFT.git